 While this bunny form is plenty cute how it comes, the white plastic covering isn't my jam.
 When I removed the outside wrapping, I found a cute white plastic bunny form underneath.

 It all depends on what flowers you are using and what your wreath or door hang looks like.
 For traditional circular wreaths, there are many ways to attach flowers to them.
 Using floral wire, the wire stem, and floral tape like we used in this DIY floral crown.

-To make you Easter Bunny Wreath, you’ll need
+To make your Easter Bunny Wreath, you'll need

 One tip I would suggest as you work your way down the bunny, twist the floral wire to the outside nodules will keep the flowers in place and not spin around the middle of the wreath.